Offences Against the Person Act 1861: Sexual activities

 In England and Wales this section was replaced by sections 15(1) and 16(1) of the Sexual Offences Act 1956.

-In Northern Ireland this section as worded was proven to be incompatible with contemporary jurisprudence as to right to freedom from discrimination under the European Convention of Human Rights so was repealed by the Sexual Offences Act 2003.
+In Northern Ireland this section as worded was proven to be incompatible with contemporary jurisprudence as to right to freedom from discrimination under the European Convention on Human Rights so was repealed by the Sexual Offences Act 2003.

 In the Republic of Ireland, sections 61 and 62 were repealed as regards buggery between persons by the Criminal Law (Sexual Offences) Act 1993; they remain in force as regards buggery with animals.

 Carnal knowledge

 Section 63 defined the expression "carnal knowledge".
 In England and Wales, this section was repealed and replaced by section 44 of the Sexual Offences Act 1956.

 Other matters

 Section 64: This section was repealed in the Republic of Ireland by section 31 of, and the Schedule to, the Non-Fatal Offences against the Person Act 1997.

 Section 65: search warrants for weapons, explosives and other articles intended for use in committing offences.
 This section was repealed in the Republic of Ireland by section 31 of, and the Schedule to, the Non-Fatal Offences against the Person Act 1997.

 Sections 66 to 79 dealt with supplemental matters.

-Section 68 provides that indictable offences under the Act committed within the jurisdiction of the Admiralty are subject to the punishments to which they would be subject if they had been committed in England.
+Section 68 provides that indictable offences under the act committed within the jurisdiction of the Admiralty are subject to the punishments to which they would be subject if they had been committed in England.
 If this provision was not redundant in 1861, it is now.

 Section 73: This section was repealed in the Republic of Ireland by section 31 of, and the Schedule to, the Non-Fatal Offences against the Person Act 1997.